startin-blox/sib-core/README.md

     };
   }
 ```
-The static getter initialState should return an object that contains initial state of the component.
-The mixin compositor merge recursively the initial state.
-Last declaration is keeped.
+The static `initialState`` getter should return an object containing the initial state of the component.
+The mixin compositor recursively merges the initial state, ensuring that the last declaration is preserved.

 Every property in the initial state could be watched by the component in order to provide reactivity.